 Botanical name: Ageratum houstonianum

-Belonging to the ageratum genus, its flower consists of mosquito repellent compounds known as coumarin, used in making pesticides as well.
-Furthermore, apart from repelling mosquitoes, these fluffy flowers also look great as groundcovers.
+Belonging to the ageratum genus, the flower of this Plant that repels mosquitoes consists of mosquito-repellent compounds known as coumarin, used in making pesticides as well.
+Furthermore, apart from repelling mosquitoes, this fluffy Mosquito repellant plant also looks great as groundcovers.

 Tip To Use: Plant these flowers in hedges or grow them in containers on your balcony or patio to keep the mosquitoes away naturally.